AvihaiAdler/onereport/docs/deployment.md

 #### Deployment
 The dreaded one.
-Below are some detail explanation & links to help with deployment.
-I'm not claining to know what i'm doing in that area, and there might be better methods out there - these are the step i've found to work.
+Below are some detailed explanation & links to help with deployment.
+I'm not claiming to know what i'm doing in that area, and there might be better methods out there - these are the steps i've found to work.

 ##### Dockrizing
-The project comes with a `docker-compose` template with sensitive fields omitted.
-One must fill those up.
+The project comes with a `docker-compose` template with sensitive fields omitted, one must fill those up.
 The project also comes with an `ngnix.conf` files which, too, has to be filled (mainly switching my personal domain name with yours).

 Dockerizing related link can be found [here](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/).
-Nginx & certificate related link can be found [here](https://mindsers.blog/en/post/https-using-nginx-certbot-docker/).
+Nginx & ssl certificate related link can be found [here](https://mindsers.blog/en/post/https-using-nginx-certbot-docker/).

 ##### Misc
 Setting up the server can be done by following [this](https://www.youtube.com/watch?v=goToXTC96Co).